interchainberlin/ica/readme.md

 ##### Setup
 ```
-./init.sh
-./rly/interchain-acc-config/rly.sh
+make start-dev
+// In a seperate terminal
+make start-rly
 ```

 ##### Register an IBC Account on chain test-2
 ```
 icad tx intertx register ibcaccount channel-0 --from val --chain-id test-1 --gas 90000 --home ~/.demo-test-1 --node tcp://localhost:16657
 ```

 ##### Query for an IBC Account registered on behalf of an address (returns the address of the ibc account registered on chain test-2)
 ```
-icad query intertx ibcaccount <address of account used to register ibc account (val above)> ibcaccount channel-0 --node tcp://localhost:16657
+icad query intertx ibcaccount <address used to register account (val is used above)> ibcaccount channel-0 --node tcp://localhost:16657
 ```

-##### Query for an IBC Account by address (return value of the previous query)
+##### Query for an IBC Account directly on chain test-2 by address (return value of the previous query)
 ```
 icad query ibcaccount ibcaccount <address (output of previous command)> --node tcp://localhost:26657
 ```